notofonts/noto-docs/src/miniarticles/NotoSansNewTaiLue.md

 # Noto Sans New Tai Lue

-Noto Sans New Tai Lue is a sans serif design for texts in the New Tai Lue script.
+Noto Sans New Tai Lue is a unmodulated (“sans serif”) design for texts in the New Tai Lue script.

 Noto Sans New Tai Lue has multiple weights, contains 95 glyphs, and supports 90 characters from the Unicode block New Tai Lue.